Philo Webster and Webster Graveyard

 Location.
 40° 2.846′ N, 83° 1.202′ W. Marker is in Columbus, Ohio, in Franklin County.
 Marker is at the intersection of High Street and Indian Springs Dr., on the right when traveling north on High Street.
 Touch for map.
 Marker is at or near this postal address: 4202 N High St, Columbus OH 43214, United States of America.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Bill Moose (here, next to this marker); Rand P. Hollenback (approx. 0.4 miles away); Beechwold Pillars (approx. 0.9 miles away); Dominion Land Company Mound An Early Woodlands Period Structure/Sunwall and Moonwall Murals (approx. 1.1 miles away); Clintonville / Clinton Township (approx. 1.1 miles away); Clinton Theater / Memory Lane (approx. 1.1 miles away); The Charity Newsies (approx. 1.1 miles away); East North Broadway Historic District (was approx. 1.1 miles away but has been reported permanently removed. ).
 Touch for a list and map of all markers in Columbus.

 Categories. • Cemeteries & Burial Sites • Settlements & Settlers •

 Credits.
 This page was last revised on October 18, 2018.
 This page originally submitted on April 26, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 91 times since then.
+This page has been viewed 98 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on April 26, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.